HuaizhengZhang/AI-System-School/README.md

 ####

 ## Project

+- Weld: Weld is a runtime for improving the performance of data-intensive applications.
+[Project Website](https://www.weld.rs/)

 - MindsDB: MindsDB's goal is to make it very simple for developers to use the power of artificial neural networks in their projects [[GitHub]](https://github.com/mindsdb/mindsdb)